All Episodes

 They thought the exit polls were accurate.

-Now the the drive-by is, ladies and gentlemen are using a New York Times poll to attack Sarah Palin in the final weekend.
+Now, the drive-bys, ladies and gentlemen, are using a New York Times poll to attack Sarah Palin in the final weekend.

-Diane Sawyer talking with George Stanophilos on uh on uh Good Morning America today.
+Diane Sawyer talking with George Stanophilus on Good Morning America today.

 Some of those undecided women voters, maybe moderates up in places like the Philadelphia suburbs who they were hoping to attract was Sarah Palin.

-But the bottom line now is that while Joe Biden seems to have helped made people feel better about Barack Obama, the pick of Sarah Palin seems to have made them feel worse about John McCain.
+The bottom line now is that while Joe Biden seems to have helped make people feel better about Barack Obama, the pick of Sarah Palin seems to have made them feel worse about John McCain.

 McCain would be nowhere were it not for Sarah Palin.